philc/book-notes/business/it doesnt have to be crazy at work - jason fried.md

 * "The best companies aren't families.
 They're supporters of families."
 * At Basecamp, "we don't have imperial ambitions."
 It's about growing the pie and customer happiness, not taking market share from the competition.
+* "Following group chat at work is like being in an all-day meeting with random participants and no agenda.
+It's completely exhausting."
 * On roadmaps: there is no one year plan.
 It's bullshit.
 Using a 6 week horizon lets you change your mind often; "it's a huge relief."
 * Setting company goals, OKRs: "It's hard enough to build a long-lasting sustainable business with